JLS: 2008–2009: The X Factor and new name

 In 2008, UFO auditioned for the fifth series of The X Factor, but had to change their name because it was already being used by another group, so they decided to go with the name JLS (an initialism of Jack the Lad Swing, the style created with Tracklacers some months back).
 Following the elimination of girl groups Bad Lashes and Girlband in weeks one and two respectively, JLS were Louis Walsh's last remaining act in the competition, but throughout the live shows the judges called them the best band to come out of The X Factor.
 In week 7, JLS were in the bottom two along with Rachel Hylton.
-However, they survived thanks to votes from Walsh, Cheryl Cole and Simon Cowell.
+They performed a rendition of Ben E King Stand by Me and Sean Kingston Beautiful Girls and they survived thanks to votes from Walsh, Cheryl Cole and Simon Cowell.
 Cowell stated when deliberating that JLS did not deserve to be in the bottom two.
 In the quarter-final, JLS performed "...Baby One More Time" and received negative comments from two of the four judges, with Cowell saying "at the moment you're out", but after their second performance, "You Light Up My Life", Cowell commented that they were "back in the race" and that they could "have a hit record" with the performance.

 In the semi-final, JLS performed "Umbrella" and "I'm Already There".
 Cowell then predicted they would win the competition.
 They made it to the final and performed their own version of the winner's song, "Hallelujah", which the other finalist Alexandra Burke also performed.
 The public voted for the second time that night and Burke won the competition, JLS coming second.
 They were the fourth band to make the final.
-JLS's manager thought the band would be well suited to Epic Records, with whom they signed a record contract in January 2009.
+Some voters claimed the result was rigged due to errors in the voting system and adjudicators not answering the phone and registering their votes.
+That being said, JLS's manager thought the band would be well suited to Epic Records, with whom they signed a record contract in January 2009.